California attacks suspect probed in case of missing Texans

 Two homeless men sleeping on the beach were bludgeoned in the head during the early morning hours of Sept.
 8 and Sept.
 10, leaving one in critical condition, Rodriguez said.

 Another man who apparently was sleeping on the beach was found dead under the Santa Monica Pier on Sept.
-20. Steven Ray Cruze Jr., 39, of San Gabriel had been beaten to death.
+20. Steven Ray Cruze Jr., 39, of San Gabriel, had been beaten to death.

 Authorities at first described him as homeless but family and friends said the father of two, who loved to fish at the pier, worked boats in neighboring Marina del Rey and sometimes camped out under the pier to avoid the long commute home.